-I generated $142,000 in revenue from just one small email membership program, called The Single Malt Mastermind.
+I generated over $300,000 in revenue from just one small email membership program, called The Single Malt Mastermind.

 When members joined, they’d get an email from me each week.

 That was the entire offer.

 I’m not revealing any trade-secrets when I say that the program was a 54-part email autoresponder sequence, dripped out over one year (and written over three years ago).

 I love email so much that I’ve been teaching it – albeit accidentally – for a long time.